GuenardXavier/boost-con-2011/README.rst

 Thanks to libraries like Boost.Proto, the design and development of Expression Templates is becoming easier and easier.
-More than Expression Templates, the main strength of Proto is to enable compiler-like code to be written and applied on lazyly evaluable expression.
+More than Expression Templates, the main strength of Proto is to enable compiler-like code to be written and applied on lazily evaluable expression.
 Combined to the flexibility of C++ in terms of operator and function overloading, making EDSL that works and are not a mess to maintain is possible.

 This three hours tutorial will try to cover the basic and intermediate ground of Proto and will demonstrate that